camphor-/hanreki/README.md

 ## Usage
 Run `hanreki help` or `bundle exec hanreki help`.

+### Create a master file
+`hanreki blank` generates a master file for the next month.

+### Sync
+`hanreki sync` generates iCal and JSON files from master files.

+### Edit
+`hanreki edit` opens a editor and validates master files.
+Hanreki chooses the editor in the following order:

+1. Editor specified by the environment variable: `CAMPHOR_SCHEDULE_EDITOR`
+2. Editor specified by the environment variable: `EDITOR`
+3. `vi`

+### Validation
+`hanreki validate` validates master files.

 ## Development
 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bundle exec rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.